Back to posts

 This post is part of a series

 Hey everyone, welcome to this summary blog post for the latest episode of our podcast UX Design to Win in Business.
 In this episode, I talked about the transformative power of user experience (UX) design, its impact on business, and how it goes beyond just UI design.
-We discussed real-world projects, including our collaboration with SumUp and a unique project with Miner Town, an artist collective from Bulgaria.
+We discussed real-world projects, including our collaboration with SumUp and a unique project with Maina Town, an artist collective from Bulgaria.
 In this post, I’ll summarize the key points, providing a roadmap for better understanding the importance of UX design in driving business outcomes.

 tl;dr Link to this headline

 UX design is more than just creating visually appealing interfaces.
 It’s about crafting an experience that meets users' needs while aligning with business goals.
 Our work at Dinghy demonstrates how integrating teams from diverse backgrounds—developers, designers, marketers, and business strategists—can lead to products that provide great user experiences.
-Through real-world examples like SumUp and Miner Town, we see how prioritizing features and creating a clear digital strategy can lead to significant successes.
+Through real-world examples like SumUp and Maina Town, we see how prioritizing features and creating a clear digital strategy can lead to significant successes.

 Understanding the Business Impact of UX Design Link to this headline